DeflatedPickle/blame/README.md

 A curses-like library for C++.

 ## Compatibility
-Your terminal will need to implement at least the ANSI escape code for moving the caret for Blame to look readable.
+Your terminal will need to implement at least the ANSI escape code for moving the caret for Blame to look readable, and the font used will need to support the [block elements](https://en.wikipedia.org/wiki/Block_Elements) and [box drawing](https://en.wikipedia.org/wiki/Box_Drawing) unicode blocks.

 ## Demos
 ### Widgets